lcsavb/lcsavb.github.io/content/posts/2023-12-23-the-pythonic-way.md

         )
 ```

-The selected code is using the update method of the form's fields dictionary to add new fields dynamically.
+The definitive code is using the update method of the form's fields dictionary to add new fields dynamically.
 This is done inside a dictionary comprehension, which is a concise way to create dictionaries.

 The update method takes a dictionary as an argument and adds its key-value pairs to the existing dictionary.
 If a key in the given dictionary already exists in the original dictionary, its value is updated.